adrian-moisa/visual-school/01-basic-html-and-css/02-basic-css/README.md

 --- | ---
 **:hover, :before, :after** | These selectors extend even more the styling options available for a designer.
 I highly recomend learning the.
 Demos of usage are provided in the samples.
 Short description is the fallowing.
 Before ads a virtual element before the actual element.
 Thus you render something extra without actually creaing dom.
 Same for after.
 Hover changes the rules of the element only when the pointer hovers above the selected element.
 **Clearfix** | Clearfix is a useful technique to prevent a div with floated children from collapsing and loosing all it's height.
 This leads to serious layout issues.
 An example is provided in the samples.
-**Inline styles** | Use a separate stulesheet `app-layout.css` to maintain the rules that describe the ratios between the regions of the website.
+**Separate stylesshet for layouts** | Use a separate stylesheet `app-layout.css` to maintain the rules that describe the ratios between the regions of the website.
 Sometimes this might get tedious to maintain, but it offers the advantage of having a single place where the app layout can be studied and reviewed.
 It also tends to expose layout mistakes in plain sight.

 <br><br><br>
 ## **Common mistakes**